panda-lsy/HMCL-PE-User-Manual/basic-settings/download/download-settings.md

 ### \[Not recommended]From Mirror

 The mirror source is the MCBBS forum.
-MCBBS is a Minecraft forum in China, so it may take longer to load this site if you are not in China.
+MCBBS is a Minecraft forum in China, so it may take longer to download if you are not in China.

 {% hint style="warning" %}
 Unless you're in China, it's not recommended to download from this mirror.